hyperledger-archives/education/LFS171x/docs/introduction-to-hyperledger-indy.md

 ## Decentralized Identifiers - DIDs

 A foundational feature of Indy is support for the emerging [W3C standard for Decentralized Identifiers](https://w3c-ccg.github.io/did-spec/) - DIDs.
 DIDs are globally unique identifiers that are created by their owner, independent of any central authority.
-Each DID has associated with it one or more public keys created by the DID owner (and they hold the corresponding private keys), and one or more endpoints - addresses where messages can be delivered for that identity.
-A DID can be uniquely resolved (like a URL) to return the the data (keys and endpoints) associated with the DID.
+Each DID has associated with it one or more public keys created by the DID owner (and the owner holds the corresponding private keys), and one or more endpoints - addresses where messages can be delivered for that identity.
+A DID can be uniquely resolved (like a URL) to return the the data (public keys and endpoints) associated with the DID.
 An example of a DID is displayed below.

 |![DIDFormat](../images/introduction-to-hyperledger-indy/didformat.png "DID Format")|
 |:--:|